 The full scan which we recommend in this article can take several hours depending on the speed of your system and how full your hard drive is.
 We therefore encourage you to run this scan as the last thing you do on your computer for the day, leave it running over night, and check the results in the morning.

 Step One: Starting the Program

 You will need to locate the Malewarebytes icon on your desktop and double click it to run the program.
 If you don't see an icon like the one circled in the image below, you will need to have a technician come install it for you.
 If you have a local administrative account on your computer you can install it yourself.
 The installer can be downloaded from the Malwarebytes Website; click the "download now" link on their front page to start.

 Step Two: The Main Screen

 Depending on the version of Malwarebytes you have installed, it may prompt you to download updates before you see the screen below.
 If so, click the option to download updates now and skip to step 4.
-Otherwise, click on the "Update" tab which is circled below.
+Otherwise, click on the "Update" tab which is boxed below.

 Step Three: Updating

 If the date of your last update is not within the past week, you should click the Update Now link, highlighted in red above and allow Malwarebytes to update.
 A box will pop up and it will notify you when it is finished.